Dementia in Europe magazines

-The Dementia in Europe magazine is a tri-annual magazine which is dedicated covering dementia policy at the European level.
-Regular features are updates on the European developments and initiatives, the role the European Presidency plays and the European Alzheimer's Alliance, including the lunch debates on dementia held in the European Parliament.
+The Dementia in Europe magazine is a bi-annual magazine which covers dementia policy at the European level.
+Regular features are updates on European developments and initiatives and the roles of the European Presidency and the European Alzheimer's Alliance, including the lunch debates on dementia held in the European Parliament.
 Current research news as well as reports on European Alzheimer Association's campaigns are also covered.
 It is distributed to all Members of the European Parliament, national Alzheimer associations as well as other interested parties.

 Dementia in Europe Magazine: Issue 18 (October 2014)

 Issue 18 contents: Alzheimer Europe and its members prepare for a European dementia strategy, the EWGPWD looks back on its first term of office, AE defines the aims and activities of the European Alzheimer’s Alliance, the PACE and PredictND Project Coordinators describe their research efforts, Norway’s Minister of Health discusses the country’s future dementia strategy, delegates at the first Global Dementia Legacy Event continue to plan actions against dementia, Dr Dennis Gillings describes his role as Global Dementia Envoy, Scotland’s government holds an international dementia conference, AE’s Ana Diaz earns a PhD, the Dementia Friends campaign gains momentum.
 The Special Section includes highlights of the Scottish national dementia strategy, statements from Scotland’s new MEPs, a profile of Alzheimer Scotland and personal accounts of people living with dementia and caring for people with dementia.

 Dementia in Europe Magazine: Issue 17 (June 2014)